fatimahAldossari/fatimahAldossari.github.io/README.md

-For install the application on local machin, you should following this steps 1- go to the  link : https://github.com/fatimahAldossari/fatimahAldossari.github.io 2- from clone or downlwd button select downloadzip
+For install the application on local machin, you should following this steps:

+1- Go to the  link : https://github.com/fatimahAldossari/fatimahAldossari.github.io

+2- From clone or download button select downloadzip

-3- unzip file on your driver for example d:/fatimahaldossari.github.io-master 4 - go and donload the nodjs from this link :https://nodejs.org/en/download/ 5- to run application on server open nodejs folder and run the follwinf commans nods a- write this command npm install http-server to install https server to install http server b- to run the server write this command: http-server d:/fatimahaldossari.github.io-master
+3- Unzip file on your driver for example C:/fatimahaldossari.github.io-master

+4 - Go and download the Nodejs from this link :https://nodejs.org/en/download/

+5- To run application on server open Nodejs folder and run "Node.js command prompt" a- Write this command npm install http-server to install http server to install http server b- To run the server write this command: http-server C:/fatimahaldossari.github.io-master

-after you get url copy url and add in browser you will see your file select index to open the application under htttp server
+after you will get URL to host application copy URL and add in browser, you will see your file select index to open the application under http server